dfontana/dfontana.github.io/content/about.md

 +++
 title = "About"
 weight = 4
-[taxonomies]
+date = "2017-01-01"
+[extra]
+hidden = true
+show_date = false
-tags = ["fluff"]
+show_comments = false
 +++

 It's simple: I _love_ what I do.
 And that's what makes me, well, me.
 I enjoy learning, reading, and exploring - there's a sea of knowledge out there and not enough time to comprehend it all.
 It's that _passion_ that pushes me to do better; help others understand more; and deliver meaning from the meaningless.

-I've explored a lot, gaining a medley of side-knowledge from the 9-to-5.
-Here's just a random smattering of some:
+When it's not the 9-to-5, I enjoy exploring.
+Random things I've done in the past:

-- Data Science concepts & some fun in NLP
+- Some fun in NLP & newspapers
 - Data-Visualization with D3
-- Distributed Multi-perceptron training & inference (Powered via Spark2 & Distributed Tensorflow, Tensorboard)
+- Distributed Neural Nets (Powered via Spark2 & Distributed Tensorflow, Tensorboard)
-- "Simpler" techniques: Recommender systems, decision trees (& their cousin, the forest)
-- AI concepts: Alpha-Beta, Search (A\*).
-- Web Dev (PHP, NodeJs, ReactJS, Jest, Polymer)
+- Web Dev-y (PHP, Node, React, Jest, Polymer)
+- Desktop Apps with Tauri
+- Discord Bots with Serenity-rs
+- Rust is fun.
+Java is safe.
-- Linux (Which flavor?
-Who knows.
-Arch, Ubuntu (& it's ugly life in WSL), RedHat, Manjaro)
+- Linux (Various flavors, Who knows currently.
+Arch, Ubuntu (& it's ugly life in WSL), Manjaro, Pop, Fedora...)
-- etc

-Now-a-days, though, I live the life of a Full Stack Developer exploring Redux, GraphQL, InfluxDB, and keeping up with realtime serving.
+- ...And more I've likely forgotten to list

+That 9-to-5 life, though, tends to be a "mixed stack" Developer.
+Boring is better.
+No one likes being paged.
+- High volume, low latency APIs (Java / Springboot, NoSQL)
+- Data Pipelines mixing Airflow, Kafka, Flink, Spark, Dataproc, BigQuery.
+- Various "admin" web interfaces (React, Java/PHP, SQL)

 I'm always exploring new frontiers -- _never ready to settle_.